Important Things with Demetri Martin: Ratings

 The Comedy Central show premiered on Wednesday February 11, 2009 and attracted 2.4 million viewers, making it the best cable series show since Chappelle's Show drew 2.5 million views in 2003.

 Critical reception

-The show has received generally positive reviews from critics, and currently has a 71/100 rating on metacritic.com, based on 8 reviews.
+The show has received generally positive reviews from critics, and currently has a 71/100 rating on Metacritic, based on 8 reviews.

 Cancellation

 During a comedy show at College Park, Maryland on October 28, 2010, Demetri Martin confirmed that Comedy Central had not picked up the show for a third season.

-The first season was released on DVD in 2009, while the remaining 10 episodes (the entire second season) have yet to see a release date as of 2020.
+The first season was released on DVD on September 8, 2009, while the second season was released September 14, 2010.